Many years ago as a student I had occasion to travel in Europe during the summer.

-Without much money I rented a room from a family in a poor part of town.
+Without much money, I rented a room from a family in a poor part of town.
 It was terribly hot.
-With no air conditioning or a fan, I opened the window and hoped I would fall asleep.
+With no air conditioning or fan, I opened the window and hoped I would fall asleep.

 Maybe 1:00 a.m., dozing in the still and humid night, I became aware of a noise out my window and would discover that it was coming from an adjoining alley behind the house.
 A scratching noise; long silence – perhaps a full two or three minutes; scratching again.

 Finally, in curiosity I went to the window to see.
 There was a little dog at the door to a neighboring house.
 He scratched at the door; and then he would stand, head cocked and listening – for a long time - waiting.
 When he couldn’t hear any movement inside, he would scratch again, and stand silent and still, poised to hear any response.
 I waited with him for some time – cycles of “knocking” and waiting.
 A door opened finally, and the dog went in.
 I never heard a word, or saw a person.

 I have had wonderful experiences in prayer – that sense of peace and wholeness which the saints call “consolations.”
 But it is certainly not like that all the time.
 Those delights only whetted my appetite and reinforced my determination to wait and listen.
 Much of prayer is wait, and watch, and listen, and wait again.
 The certainty of faith that the Master is within makes it possible to not see Him, not hear Him, and still believe.

 I know He hears.
 He tells me He is listening.
 I believe He is acting.
 In those long silent times of prayer, He is softening my heart; He is fortifying my resolve.